flowcore-io/usable-pr-validator/CONTRIBUTING.md

-# Contributing to AI-Powered PR Validator
+# Contributing to Usable PR Validator

 Thank you for your interest in contributing! 🎉